Christina Crawford: Later career

-After Joan Crawford died in 1977, Crawford and her brother, Christopher, discovered that their mother had disinherited them from her estate, her will citing "reasons which are well-known to them."
-In October 1977, Crawford and her brother sued Joan Crawford's estate to invalidate their mother's will, which she signed on October 28, 1976.
-Cathy LaLonde, another of Crawford's daughters, and her husband, Jerome, the complaint charged, "took deliberate advantage of decedent's seclusion and weakened and distorted mental and physical condition to insinuate themselves" into Joan's favor.
-A settlement between the parties was reached on July 13, 1979, which provided Crawford and Christopher a combined $55,000 from their mother's estate.
+After Joan Crawford died in 1977, Christina and her brother Christopher discovered that she had disinherited them, her will (signed on October 28, 1976) citing "reasons which are well-known to them".
+In October 1977, the pair sued Crawford's estate to invalidate the will.
+Cathy LaLonde, another of Crawford's daughters, and her husband Jerome, the complaint charged, "took deliberate advantage of decedent's seclusion and weakened and distorted mental and physical condition to insinuate themselves" into Joan's favor.
+A settlement between the parties was reached on July 13, 1979, which provided Christina and Christopher a combined $55,000 from their mother's estate.

 Mommie Dearest

-In November 1978, Crawford's book Mommie Dearest was released and described her mother as a career-obsessed overly strict mother.
+In November 1978, Crawford's book Mommie Dearest was released.
+It described her mother as career-obsessed and overly strict.
 Joan Crawford's two other daughters, Cathy and Cindy, denounced the book, denying any abuse.
 Many of the older Crawford's friends and co-workers, including Van Johnson, Ann Blyth, Myrna Loy, Katharine Hepburn, Cesar Romero, Gary Gray, and Douglas Fairbanks Jr. (her first husband) also came to her defense.

 Christina's ex-husband, producer Harvey Medlinsky, said in response to Christina's memoir, "I have only good things to say about Joan Crawford.
 She was always nice to me and Christina."
-The Secret Storm producer Gloria Monty, countered Christina's allegation that Joan "stole" Christina's role on the television show when she fell ill in 1968.
+The Secret Storm producer Gloria Monty countered Christina's allegation that Joan "stole" Christina's role on the television show when she fell ill in 1968.
 According to Monty, she and CBS asked Joan to substitute for her daughter on the show, and that Joan agreed only in the interest of not allowing Christina to be permanently replaced by another actress until she could return to the show.
 Monty added, "I'll tell you that I saw Joan Crawford do everything she could to save that girl's life and job."
 Helen Hayes, June Allyson, and Vincent Sherman stated they had witnessed strict discipline.
 For example, Hayes and Sherman both stated in their autobiographies that they felt Joan was too strict a parent.
 Allyson stated in her autobiography that she witnessed Joan put Christina in "time-out", and did not let her go to a friend's birthday party as a punishment.
 However these people never stated they witnessed any outright abuse.

 Mommie Dearest became a best-seller, and was made into the 1981 film Mommie Dearest, starring Faye Dunaway as Joan Crawford.
 Christina had no involvement with the making of the film, and has denounced the film as "grotesque" and a work of fiction.
-Christina has repeatedly stated that the film is highly inaccurate, and that the portrayal of her mother in the film bears little resemblance to the real Joan Crawford, specifically citing that her mother never chopped down a tree with an axe or beat her with a wire hanger as depicted in the film.
+Christina has stated that the film is highly inaccurate, and that the portrayal of her mother in the film bears little resemblance to the real Joan Crawford.
+However, Christina's issues with the film were in the presentation, not the instances of abuse.
+In an interview with Larry King, she confirmed that Crawford would fly into rages and beat her with household objects.
+"Hair brushes, and – the famous hangers, of course.
+It was very violent."